School Nursing and Health Services

 Learn more about the goal, mission, and outcomes of the ASAP program HERE.

-Arizona offers three stock medication programs for schools: Stock Inhaler, Epinephrine and Narcan.
-A school may decide to participate in none, one, two or all programs.
-The following information will help you learn more about each program and necessary steps to complete to offer these programs at your school.
+Arizona offers three stock medication programs for schools: Stock Inhalers, Epinephrine, and Narcan.
+A school may decide to participate in none, one, two, or all programs.
+The following information will help you learn more about each program and the necessary steps to complete to offer these programs at your school.

-If a school opts to implement the Stock Inhaler Program there are rules, R7-2-810 Emergency Administration of Inhalers, in place by the State Board of Education regarding training, obtaining the medication standing order and administering procedures in emergency situations.
+If a school opts to implement the Stock Inhaler Program there are rules, R7-2-810 Emergency Administration of Inhalers, in place by the State Board of Education regarding training, obtaining the medication standing order, and administering procedures in emergencies.

 The Stock Epinephrine Program in Schools was put into place in 2018 by state law HB 2085, Emergency administration of epinephrine auto-injectors by trained personnel; immunity and is in law as ARS 15-157.